agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 Run `make test` and you should be good to go!

 ## Wrap up

+Can find the completed source to reference [here](https://github.com/agmcleod/questions-app).

 That's it for the functionality implementation.
 There are improvements that could be made here.
 One being our use of `do_send` in the `create` route handler.
 What if the message failed to send?
 We should at least log the error, or better yet return an error to the user.